 - Account Executive Performing Arts & Museums

 If you have an interest in the arts and a love for technology, we want you to work with us!
-We have entry-level positions available on our Client Administration team with full-time (40 hours/week) or part-time (20 hours/week) hours, and though our office is in New York City, you can work from anywhere in the U.S.
+We have an entry-level position available with negotiable hours, and though our office is in New York City, you can work from anywhere in the United States.

 “Thanks!
-Your instructions were easy to follow and I got it all fixed.
+Your instructions were easy to follow and I got it all fixed for her.
 You guys rock!”